KasiaSun/KasiaSun/README.md

 - 👋 Hi, I'm Kasia, a PM at GitHub.
 - :octocat: I've played a role in launching several GitHub products like GitHub Actions, Sponsors, Codespaces, Copilot, Advanced Security, Enterprise Cloud, GitHub for Startups, and more 🙂.
-- My team focuses on creating GitHub's onboarding journey and helping you explore our products.
 - 🚧 Additionally, I'm involved in gitrules, a decentralized protocol designed for governing open-source communities.